Our submission process ensures the best nominees are rewarded

 Announcement of shortlists

-Phase 4 evaluation of books (Board of Trustees meets, evaluates scientific committee results and approves winners)
+Phase 4 evaluation of books (Board of Trustees meets to approve winners)

 Announcement of Winners

 Award Presentation Ceremony

 Choose an appropriate category according to the subject of the work to submit.
 Candidates may submit a book in one category per award cycle.

 Recognizes written works produced in languages other than the Arabic, tackling the Arab civilization and culture, including humanities, fine arts, literature (novels, short stories, poems) and history.